 A. I’m from Wellington in New Zealand – I moved to the UK to train to become a nurse.

 A. I work for the police as a custody nurse practitioner, so I’m a combination key worker.
 I work 12-hour shifts, two days and two nights.
 My role is to keep the people that are brought in to the station safe and well, and ensure their health is managed properly – they may have addiction issues or medical needs, so I have to monitor them closely.
 My job is confidential, I treat everyone I deal with with the utmost confidentiality.

-A. My lease finished on the private rental property I was living in, and one of the nurses at St Thomas’s hospital suggested becoming a guardian with LOWE.
+A. My lease finished on the private rental property I was living in, and one of the nurses at St Thomas’s hospital suggested becoming a licensee with LOWE.
 I successfully applied, and moved in to a building LOWE was responsible for in Bermondsey.
-This was back in 2018, and I was one of the first key workers they recruited as a guardian.
+This was back in 2018, and I was one of the first key workers they recruited as a licensee.
 There were nine of us living in the property and it was great fun.